Published at 2020, March 27th

 According to the latter report, jobs in the areas of transportation, construction/ maintenance, and office/ administration are the ones most vulnerable to robotic developments and automation.
 We can nowadays find some jobs within these areas that are being affected by the coronavirus outbreak.

-From Coronavirus And Unemployment To The Skills Of The Future
+From Coronavirus and Unemployment ot the Skills of the Future

 The job market of the future will need unique human qualities such as social intelligence, systems thinking, imagination, innovation, creativity, improvisation to solve unexpected problems or empathy.
 These skills aren’t (at least yet!) ready to get an algorithmic shape.